Released on 20 April 2017.

 Louis Lasker loves his family dearly – apart from when he doesn’t.
 There’s a lot of history.
 His father’s marriages, his mother’s death; one brother in exile, another in denial; everything said, everything unsaid.
-And now his father (the best of men, the worst of men) has taken a decision which will affect them all and has asked his three sons to join him on one final journey across Europe.
+And now his father has taken a decision which threatens to blow the family apart.

 We join the Laskers for what might be their final days together.
 One last chance to fix things.
 It’s a matter of life and death . . .